U.S. says no timeline for Syria withdrawal as fighting continues

 Much of the U.S. campaign in Syria has been waged by warplanes flying out of Qatar and other locations in the Middle East.

-(Additional reporting by Arshad Mohammed and Steve Holland in Washington; Writing by Idrees Ali; Editing by Mary Milliken, Frances Kerry and Daniel Wallis)
+(Additional reporting by Arshad Mohammed in Washington; Writing by Idrees Ali; Editing by Mary Milliken, Frances Kerry and Daniel Wallis)